Dr Vito Butardo

 Potential Research Topics:

-- Metabolomic analyses of coloured rice grains
+- Metabolomic analyses of coloured rice seeds

-- Micronutrients and heavy metals in rice
+- Nutritional and safety implications of micronutrients and heavy metals in rice and other cereals

 - Cloning and expression of thermophilic enzymes from microorganisms in agricultural and food wastes